 - Improve inventory turnover

-- Improve customer service
+- Improve sales and customer service

 - Reduce inventory holding costs at the retail store’s balance sheet

 The Vendor Managed Inventory enables a vendor to manage lead time for supplying goods in retail stores.
 This, in turn, helps storekeepers reduce their inventory level and stock-out situations.

 Based on customer demand, the vendor supplies products in batches to the retailer and helps them easily store and track the exact count of stock required.
 With this, the inventory turnover improves along with customer services.
 However, retail stores need to monitor the entire inventory flow into their stores to avoid inventory dumping by the vendors.